yash-sharma1/docs-site/docs/api-reference/cli.md

 ```
 3. User can click confirm button on ledger device and input yes to continue following steps.
 4. Then user can preview the transaction data on ledger screen.
-5. After preview all transaction data, user can select `sign transaction` or` reject`.
+5. After going through all transaction data, user can select `sign transaction` or` reject`.
-6. After user select `sign transaction`, `bnbcli` will get signature and broadcast the signed transaction to blockchain nodes.
+6. After user selects `sign transaction`, `bnbcli` will get the signature and broadcast the signed transaction to blockchain nodes.

 ## How to use